Last Year’s Winner: Tatiana Maslany, “Orphan Black”

 Fun Fact: Seventeen actresses have won this category two or more times.
 Only 12 men have done the same.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actress in a Drama Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Actress in a Drama Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Viola Davis, “How to Get Away with Murder”